-EVERY MAN HAS HIS OWN BUBBLY JOCK .- Sir Walter Scott was strolling forth with his trusty crony, Sir Adam Ferguson, the question ran upon the happiness or the reverse in different stations in life, Ferguson maintaining that there were certain fortunate beings who were exempt from the common troubles to which others were exposed, and Scott holding the opposite argument.
-As they wa'ked in the fine sunshiny day, they came up with the privileged "fool" of the place, whom Scott immediately addressed, and something like the following coloquy ensue. :--.
+EVERY MAN HAS HIS OWN BUBBLY JOCK.-Sir Walter Scott was strolling forth with his trusty crony, Sir Adam Ferguson, the question ran upon the happiness or the reverse in different stations in life, Ferguson maintaining that there were certain fortunate beings who were exempt from the common troubles to which others were exposed, and Scott holding the opposite argument.
+As they wa'ked in the fine sunshiny day, they came up with the privileged "fool" of the place, whom Scott immediately addressed, and something like the following coloquy ensue::-

-Scott.-We'el, Andrew, how are you ?
-Andrew.-We'el, very we'el, thank ye, sheriff, for speiring.
-Scott .- Naebody harms you, I hope, Andrew ! are a' the folks careful about ye, and kind to ye?
+Scott.-We'el, Andrew, how are you?

+Andrew.-We'el, very we'el, thank ye, sheriff, for

+Scott.-Naebody harms you, I hope, Andrew! are a' the folks careful about ye, and kind to ye?
+Andrew.-'Deed are they.
-Andrew .- 'Deed are they.
 A' very kind.
-A' the warld
+A' the warld are kind to poor Andrew.

-are kind to poor Andrew.
-Scott.-We'el fed, I hope; I see ye are we'el clad.
-Andrew .- Hey ! ay ! plenty to eat, and a gude coat on my back!
-Isn't it, sheriff?
-Scott .-- Yes, Andrew, and I am glad to see it.
-But as everybody is so kind to you, and you are every way sae
+Scott .- We'el fed, I hope; I see ye are we'el clad.
+Andrew.-Hey! ay! plenty to eat, and a gude coat on my back!
+Isu't it, sheriff?
+Scott.-Yes, Andrew, and I am everybody is so kind to you, and you are every way sae weel off, I suppose I must just conclude that you are one of the happiest of human creatures, and can have nothing to distress you.